uml2prov/uml2prov/README.md

 Often, the application source code is not available, for example, when third-party libraries are used.
 If this is your case, the procedure is slightly different.

 Use the `-sourceroots` option to pass to the ajc compiler the directories containing the source files of the generated BGM (generated in the previous step using uml2prov.jar).
 Use the `-inpath` option to specify the target application jar and its dependencies, as well as the dependencies that the `BGMEventListener`s could need.
-You must also use `–outjar` option to set the output jar in which the compiled code together with the dependencies.
+You must also use `Â–outjar` option to set the output jar in which the compiled code together with the dependencies.
 (NOTE: ajc requires that if there is more than one directory in the path lists, these must be enclosed in double quotes)

 **Example**: